Time to dive into the VFA admissions experience.

 Rather than asking you to regurgitate your resume, we use our initial app as our first chance to dig deeper, get to know who you are, and why you want to join VFA.

-We look at five major categories– in order of importance: experience, skills, academics, mission alignment, and writing.
+We look at five major categories– in order of importance: experience, skills, academics, mission alignment, and communication.
 Since we know we’ll need a wide range of superstars to round out our class, depending on your background/profile, we adjust the weight we assign to each category.
 For example, if you’re an engineer who wants to use your technical abilities at work, we will prioritize skills and experience over writing abilities and academic history.

 Time to chat with a Fellow or member of the VFA Team!
 At this point, we want to get to know you better, and more authentically.
 We’ll go over what we’ve gleaned to date, try to get a sense of your character and what makes you tick, and give you the chance to get your answers to any outstanding questions — all with the goal of assessing whether you’re right for VFA and whether VFA is right for you.